gianni-rosato/svt-av1-psy/README.md

 ### Feature Additions

-- `--fgs-table`
+- `--fgs-table` (path to file)
 Argument for providing a film grain table for synthetic film grain (similar to aomenc's `--film-grain-table=` argument).
-- `--variance-boost-strength`
+- `--variance-boost-strength` (1-4)
-Provides control over our augmented AQ mode 2 which can utilize variance information in each frame for more consistent quality under high/low contrast scenes.
-Five curve options are provided, and the default is curve 2. `1: mild, 2: gentle, 3: medium, 4: aggressive`
+Provides control over our augmented AQ Mode 2 which can utilize variance information in each frame for more consistent quality under high/low contrast scenes.
+Five curve options are provided, and the default is curve 2.
+1: mild, 2: gentle, 3: medium, 4: aggressive
-- `--new-variance-octile`
+- `--new-variance-octile` (0-8)
-Enables a new 8x8-based variance algorithm and picks an 8x8 variance value per superblock to use as a boost.
+Enables a new 8x8 variance algorithm and picks a variance value per superblock to use as a boost.
 Lower values enable detecting more false negatives, at the expense of false positives (bitrate increase).
-There are four options.
-0: disabled, use 64x64 variance algorithm instead 1: enabled, 1st octile 4: enabled, median 8: enabled, maximum.
-The default is 6.
+0: partial (64x64 only), 1-8: enabled (8x8).
+The default value is 6.
 - Preset -2
 A terrifically slow encoding mode for research purposes.
 - Tune 3
 A new tune based on Tune 2 (SSIM) called SSIM with Subjective Quality Tuning.
 Generally harms metric performance in exchange for better visual fidelity.
-- `--sharpness`
+- `--sharpness` (0-7)
 A parameter for modifying loopfilter deblock sharpness and rate distortion to improve visual fidelity.
 The default is 0 (no sharpness).

 ### Modified Defaults